Sønr vs CB Insights vs the ‘other ones’

 Once the shares are public – especially if they’re open to be traded – it’s very natural for staff (many of whom will be shareholders) to focus on the realisation of short-term value.
 Why wouldn’t you?
 Who cares about the longer-term business?

 And so, in my humble opinion, good call Daniel Schreiber.
-And the same goes to all the other founders who will push back to later next year.
+And the same goes for all the other founders who will push back to later next year.
 Let’s hope by then everyone will have sorted their unit economics and the markets can recover from the sham valuations we’ve been seeing recently.

 Did you hear the one about Prince Andrew and…